Ruud Geels: International career

 Geels played for the Netherlands 20 times and scored 11 goals.
 He was called to represent his country in the 1974 World Cup, but did not play a single match.
-Geels later described the World Cup as one of the worst weeks of his life due to daily harassment from Wim Suurbier and Ruud Krol, with whom he would play with at Ajax after the World Cup.
-He helped the Netherlands win a third place at the UEFA Euro 1976 by scoring two goals against Yugoslavia.
+Geels later described the World Cup as one of the worst weeks of his life due to daily harassment from Wim Suurbier and Ruud Krol, with whom he would play at Ajax after the World Cup.
+He helped the Netherlands win a third place at the UEFA Euro 1976 by scoring two goals against Yugoslavia in the play-off for the third place.

 Style of play

 A fast, agile striker, Geels was one of the most prolific goalscorers in Europe in the 70's.
 He was renowned for his heading skills and aerial abilities.
 In an interview with Voetbal International, Geels explained that he practiced his heading skills at Telstar by using an old English head gallow, noting that "You always have to be a beat ahead of your opponent".
 In a NRC article about Geels, Jaap Bloembergen wrote that no one jumped higher and headed a ball harder than Geels.